ShishirPatil/gorilla/README.md

 Inference: Run Gorilla locally [`inference/README.md`](inference/README.md)

-Evaluation: We have included prompts and responces for the APIBench with and without retrievers along with the Abstract Syntax Tree (AST) matching evaluation script at [evaluation](https://github.com/ShishirPatil/gorilla/tree/main/eval).
+Evaluation: We have included prompts and responses for the APIBench with and without retrievers along with the Abstract Syntax Tree (AST) matching evaluation script at [evaluation](https://github.com/ShishirPatil/gorilla/tree/main/eval).

 ## Repository Organization